Doctor of Occupational Therapy – Phoenix Metro Campus

 - Draw It to Know It (DITKI): This interactive tool is perhaps our most popular, featuring YouTube-style videos that include drawings, animations, and digital worksheets to help you more easily learn about anatomy and physiology and successfully prepare for your exams.

 Most of today’s healthcare colleges offer an “interprofessional education” through which students learn with, from, and about other disciplines.
-But at SCU, our Interprofessional Education is broader and, frankly, we think that makes it better.
+But at SCU, we do it differently.
 Unlike other colleges, we teach you about both conventional and complementary disciplines—not just one or the other—because we believe in both and we teach both, all under one roof.

 AN INTEGRATIVE, WHOLE HEALTH APPROACH